 'testing on vertebrate animals for the purposes of this Regulation shall be undertaken only where no other methods are available'.

-The Regulation states that dossiers submitted for the approval of active substances and authorisation of plant protection products should include 'for each test or study involving vertebrate animals, a justification of the steps taken to avoid animal testing and duplication of tests and studies on vertebrate animals' (Article 8(1)(d) and Article 33(3)(c) respectively).
+In accordance with the Regulation, dossiers submitted for the approval of active substances and authorisation of plant protection products should include 'for each test or study involving vertebrate animals, a justification of the steps taken to avoid animal testing and duplication of tests and studies on vertebrate animals' (Article 8(1)(d) and Article 33(3)(c) respectively).

 Skin irritation / corrosion studies

-Eye irritation /corrosion studies
+Eye irritation / damage studies

-- Fully reasoned comments supporting all alerts, and a list of references.
+- Fully reasoned comments supporting all alerts and a list of references

 - The original report generated by the software application for each (Q)SAR analysis